rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 These guidelines take precedence over the generic guidance in {{Section 3 of ?RFC8340}}.

-> The tooling may evolve in the future to provide better rendering of too long trees.
-This tooling may offer (but not limited to), unfold trees {{!RFC8792}}, control of expanded views, ease navigation among various levels of a tree, support of hyperlinks, etc. When such a tooling is available, too long trees can be displayed in the HTML version of documents that include such trees.
+> The tooling may evolve in the future to provide better rendering of too long trees, especially for HTML version of documents.
+This tooling may offer (but not limited to), unfold trees {{!RFC8792}}, control of expanded views, ease navigation among various levels of a tree, support of hyperlinks, etc.

 If YANG tree diagrams are used, then an informative reference to the YANG tree diagrams specification MUST be included in the document.